nicolasloizeau/Pauli-Strings/README.md

 `steps` : number of steps

-`maxlength` : maximum string lenght for truncate at every step
+`nterms` : maximum number of terms in the operator.
+Used by trim at every step

-`epsilon` : cutoff all terms smaller than epsilon

 Results for X in XX from https://journals.aps.org/prx/pdf/10.1103/PhysRevX.9.041017 :